 My new research project examines the relationship between children with Autism Spectrum Disorder, the elderly with dementia, and smart technologies, such as AI and robots in South Korea.
 Fundamentally interdisciplinary, this project invites conversations among queer-feminist theories, postcolonial critiques, critical disability studies, and East Asian science and technology studies.

 - "'Warm Robots' for Children with Autism Spectrum Disorder?
-The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," manuscript under preparation
+The Thermodynamics of Sociality, Humanity, and Techno-society in South Korea," manuscript submitted for review

 - “The Biopolitics of Languaging in the Cybernetic Fold: A Decolonial and Queer Ear to the Cosmo-poetics,” a special issue on Biopolitics, Necropolitics, and Cosmopolitics for the Journal of Gender Studies 29.1 (2020)